 FAQs:

-The 2018 W Silver Eagle Proof Coin is struck at the West Point Mint and features the 'W' mintmark, setting it apart from bullion and other proof versions.
-Its proof finish is achieved through a specialized minting process that results in frosted design elements and a highly reflective background, offering a level of detail and visual appeal prized by collectors.
+The 2018 W Silver Eagle Proof Coin is struck at the West Point Mint and features a distinctive 'W' mintmark.
+Its proof finish is achieved through a specialized minting process that results in highly polished, mirror-like fields and frosted design elements, setting it apart from bullion and burnished versions.